Scripter17/JREP/README.md

 ## (`order`) `--order` usage
 `--order` determines the order of functions that process matches
-- The default value for `--order` is replace, match-whole-lines, sub, match-regex, no-name-duplicates, no-duplicates, print-dir, print-name, print-matches
+- The default value for `--order` is replace, match-whole-lines, sub, match-regex, no-name-duplicates, no-duplicates, print-dir, print-name, print-match
 - Changing the order of `sub`, `replace`, and `match-whole-lines` will mostly "work" but the output will make next to no sense
 - The main purpose of this is to move `match-regex` and `no-duplicates` to earlier in the chain

+## (`exec`) Using the `--exec` family of options
+Usage looks like `--exec "echo {}"` or just `--exec "echo"`
+`--match-exec`/`--exec`: after  printing matches
+`--pre-match-exec`: before printing matches
+`--match-exec`: after  printing file names
+`--pre-match-exec`: before printing file names
+`--dir-exec`: after  printing directory names
+`--pre-dir-exec`: before printing directory names
 <!--</EXTHELP MSGS>-->